benaclejames/benaclegames.com/README.md

-## Placeholder time!
+# 👋 Hey There!

-Hey there, this domain is only used for it's DNS currently.
+This domain is only used for it's DNS currently.
 I may eventually make something of this site, but for now, please use your time more wisely and visit a better site 😄

 ## My Socials:
 - **GitHub** [benaclejames](https://github.com/benaclejames)